Drow: Novels

 Gary Gygax's 1986 novel for TSR's "Greyhawk Adventures" series, Artifact of Evil, was the first novel to feature the drow prominently.
-Gygax's subsequent Gord the Rogue novels, published by New Infinities, Inc., continued the story and the drow's involvement, in the novels Sea of Death (1987), Come Endless Darkness (1988), and Dance of Demons (1988).
+Gygax's subsequent Gord the Rogue novels, published by New Infinities, Inc., continued the story and the involvement of the drow, in the novels Sea of Death (1987), Come Endless Darkness (1988), and Dance of Demons (1988).

 R. A. Salvatore's 1988–1990 The Icewind Dale Trilogy featured the unlikely hero Drizzt Do'Urden as one of the protagonists, and the 1990–1991 followup The Dark Elf Trilogy focused on Drizzt and the drow of the Forgotten Realms setting.
 Salvatore continued the story of Drizzt and the drow in his subsequent series Legacy of the Drow (1992–1996), Paths of Darkness (1998–2001), and The Hunter's Blades Trilogy (2002–2004).
 Other works continuing the story of the drow in the Forgotten Realms include Elaine Cunningham's Starlight and Shadows series (1995–1996, 2003), the War of the Spider Queen series (2002–2005, various authors), and Lisa Smedman's The Lady Penitent series (2007–2008).

-Keith Baker's The Dreaming Dark trilogy (2005–2006) featured the story of the drow in Baker's world of Eberron.
+Keith Baker's The Dreaming Dark trilogy (2005–2006) featured the drow of the Eberron campaign setting, particularly those of Xen'drik.

 Advanced Dungeons & Dragons 2nd edition

 The drow appear first for this edition in the Monstrous Compendium Volume Two (1989), which expands the information on drow society.
 Also included in the entry for drow is a description and statistics for the drider.
 This entry is reprinted with some minor modifications in the Monstrous Manual (1993).
-The 1992 boxed set Menzoberranzan details the largest city of the drow and offers a detailed description of drow socity.
+The 1992 boxed set Menzoberranzan details the largest city of the drow and offers a detailed description of drow society.

 Drow society, religion, history, magic, craftwork, and language for the Forgotten Realms campaign setting is detailed significantly in The Drow of the Underdark (1991), by Ed Greenwood.
 Greenwood appears in the book's introduction as a narrator, explaining how he came across the information in the book: a discussion with Elminster, and chance encounter with a former apprentice of Elminster—the drow lady, Susprina Arkhenneld—as the two explain the drow of the world to the narrator.

 The drow are presented as a player character race for 2nd edition in The Complete Book of Elves (1992).
 Drow deities Lolth, Kiaransalee, Vhaeraun, and Zinzerena are described in Monster Mythology (1992).
 The drow are later presented as a playable character race again in Player's Option: Skills & Powers (1995).